ogradyc01/GoldenCheetah/UG_ChartTypes_Trends.md

 * [Filter](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special-Topics_SearchFilter) - define chart specific 'Search/Filter' criteria
 * [Date Range](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_ChartTypes_Trends#date-range-selection) - define chart specific 'Date Range' settings
-_Note: On the 'Rides View' the 'Date Range' parameter are a drop-down list, where you can select 'Date Range' which are then considered in the 'Bests' calculation._
+_Note: On the 'Activities View' the 'Date Range' parameter are a drop-down list, where you can select 'Date Range' which are then considered in the 'Bests' calculation._
 * `Data series `- here you have multiple sets of data which can be analyzed in the 'MMP' curve style.
 Important to know is that you also need to check 'Show Bests' to show the curve for any of the 'Data Series' - otherwise you might see only the 'CP Model' curve (for 'Data Series' = 'Power', or an empty chart for any other 'Data Series').
 * `Power Shading `- if checked, shows the power zones, along the curve.
 Only has effect for 'Data Series' = 'Power'.
 * `Show Grid`- if checked, the plot area get's a grid for easier analysis
 * `Show Bests `- if checked, shows the 'MMP' curve (the best value for point of duration of the X-Axis) for the 'Data Series' selected
-* `Show as percentage` - only for single rides on the 'Rides' view - if checked, it shows not the absolute values, but the percentage of the actual ride value in relation to 'Bests'
+* `Show as percentage` - only for single rides on the 'Activities' view - if checked, it shows not the absolute values, but the percentage of the actual ride value in relation to 'Bests'
 * `Show curve heat` - shows the number of rides, whose maximal power duration is within 10% of the best
 * `Show curve heat by date` - ...
-* `Shade Intervals` - only for single rides on the 'Rides' view - shows separate curves for an interval, if you select it on the 'Side Bar' - multiple selection of intervals is possible
+* `Shade Intervals` - only for single rides on the 'Activities' view - shows separate curves for an interval, if you select it on the 'Side Bar' - multiple selection of intervals is possible

 ![CP Model](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/CriticalMeanMaximal_CP_Model_Extended.jpg)